steve-alex/finito/README.md

 Finito-api is an api for a task management application.
 This project was built to answer all the questions I had about building a stable, production-ready API.
-Along the way, I got to explore lots of new technology and learn some lessons.
+Along the way, I got to explore lots of new technology and learn some important lessons.

-Heavily inspired by the following resources -
+I couldn't have done it myself and was heavily inspired by the following resources -
 1. https://12factor.net/
 2. https://github.com/goldbergyoni/nodebestpractices
 3. https://www.google.com/